Bagha Jatin

 Bagha Jatin (lit.
 'Tiger Jatin'; [ˈbaɡʰa ˈd͡ʒot̪in]) or Baghajatin, born Jatindranath Mukherjee ([ˈd͡ʒot̪ind̪roˌnatʰ ˈmukʰoˌpaddʰae̯]); 7 December 1879 – 10 September 1915) was an Indian independence activist.

-He was the principal leader of the Jugantar party that was the central association of revolutionary independence activists in Bengal.
+He was one of the principal leaders of the Jugantar party that was the central association of revolutionary independence activists in Bengal.

 Early life

-Jatin was born in a Brahmin family to Sharatshashi and Umeshchandra Mukherjee in Kayagram, a village in the Kushtia, subdivision of undivided Nadia district, in what is now Bangladesh, on 7 December 1879.
+Jatin was born in a Bengali Brahmin family to Sharatshashi and Umeshchandra Mukherjee in Kayagram, a village in Kushtia, then part of undivided Nadia district, in what is now Khulna Division, Bangladesh, on 7 December 1879.
 He grew up in his ancestral home at Sadhuhati, P.S.
-Rishkhali Jhenaidah until his father's death when Jatin was five years old.
+Rishkhali, Jhenaidah until his father's death when Jatin was five years old.
 Well versed in Brahmanic studies, his father liked horses and was respected for the strength of his character.
-Sharatshashi settled in her parents' home in Kayagram with her son and his elder sister Benodebala (or Vinodebala).
+Sharatshashi settled in her parents' home in Kaya with her son and his elder sister Benodebala (or Vinodebala).
 A gifted poet, she was affectionate and stern in her method of raising her children.
 Familiar with the essays by contemporary thought leaders like Bankimchandra Chatterjee and Yogendra Vidyabhushan, she was aware of the social and political transformations of her times.
 Her brother Basanta Kumar Chattopadhyay (father of Indian revolutionary and politician Haripada Chattopadhyay) taught and practised law, and counted among his clients the poet Rabindranath Tagore.
 Since the age of 14, Tagore had claimed in meetings organised by his family members equal rights for Indian citizens inside railway carriages and in public places.
 As Jatin grew older, he gained a reputation for physical bravery and great strength; charitable and cheerful by nature, he was fond of caricature and enacting religious plays, himself playing the roles of god-loving characters like Prahlad, Dhruva, Hanuman, Râja Harish Chandra as well as courageous personalities like Pratapaditya.
 He not only encouraged several playwrights to produce patriotic pieces for the urban stage, but also engaged village bards to spread nationalist fervour in the countryside.